-Tampa, Fla. – In celebration of National Caribbean Heritage Month, the University Area Community Development Corporation (University Area CDC) and the Caribbean-American National Development Organization (CANDO) will present the 7th Annual Tampa Bay Caribbean Heritage Festival on Saturday, June 3 from 4 to 8 p.m. at University Park, 14013 North 22nd Street in Tampa, 33613.
+Tampa, Fla. – In celebration of National Caribbean Heritage Month, the University Area CDC (Community Development Corporation) and the Caribbean-American National Development Organization (CANDO) will present the 10th Annual Tampa Bay Caribbean Heritage Festival on Saturday, June 4 from 2 to 8 p.m. at University Park, 14013 North 22nd Street in Tampa, 33613.

 About University Area CDC

-University Area CDC offers support for thousands of Tampa residents through youth programs, adult education and resource assistance.
+University Area CDC, celebrating 23 years of serving the community, offers support for thousands of Tampa residents through youth programs, adult education and resource assistance.
 Its primary mission is the redevelopment and sustainability of the at-risk areas surrounding University of South Florida’s Tampa campus.
-For more information about University Area CDC, a 501(c)(3) public/private partnership, visit www.uacdc.org or call 813.558.5212.
+For more information about University Area CDC, visit www.UACDC.org or call 813.558.5212.